TheJacksonLaboratory/ImageEchelon/README.md

   "db_file": "image-echelon.db"
 }
 ```

-You will need to changet *image_path* to contain the location of your directory of images.Once that is set you need to generate the database using the program *setup_image_echelon_db.py*.
+You will need to changet *image_path* to contain the location of your directory of images.
+Once that is set you need to generate the database using the program *setup_image_echelon_db.py*.
 Usage for this program is below (not it needs to be run from the *src* directory):
 ```
-cd src
-python setup_image_echelon_db.py
+python src/setup_image_echelon_db.py
 ```

 Once your database has been created, you will also want to either create a symbolic link from *src/static/images/data* to